NayanDZ/SQL/README.md

 SQL injection attack consists of insertion of either a partial or complete SQL query via the data input from the client (Browser) to Application (Server).

+## Impact

+A successful SQL injection attack can result in:
+- Authentication Bypass
+- Unauthorized access of sensitive data, like: Personal user information, Passwords, Credit card details, etc.
+- Attacker can obtain a persistent backdoor into an organization's systems.

 ## SQL Injection Technique

 ### **1. In-band SQLi** (Classic SQLi)